andrew-field/go-template/README.md

     interval: "weekly"
 7. In settings->branches, update branch protection rule to require status checks, the branch is up to date and commits require a signature.
 Can't add these rules if the repository is private.
 8. In settiings->actions, update GitHub actions workflow permissions to read and write.
 Allow GitHub actions to create and approve pull requests.
-9. Check "Automatically delete head branches" and "Always suggest updating pull request branches" in settings main page.
+9. Check "Automatically delete head branches" and "Always suggest updating pull request branches" in settings->general page.